romeerez/orchid-orm/docs/src/guide/query-methods.md

 Adds an order by clause to the query.

-Takes one or more arguments, each argument can be a column name, an object, or a raw expression.
+Takes one or more arguments, each argument can be a column name, an object, or a raw SQL expression.

 ```ts
 db.table.order('id', 'name'); // ASC by default